Selena Gomez Struggling In Her Love Life: ‘People Don’t Want To Be With Her,’ Reports ‘Hollywood Life’

 According to an August 14 report by Hollywood Life, Selena Gomez is finding it hard to find someone to date, and allegedly believes that her past dating history with Justin Bieber could have something to do with it.

 Sources tell the outlet that Gomez is currently in a bit of a dating slump, and that she has nearly given up on dating for the time being.
-Selena just things are “too hard” for her right now, and can’t seem to meet anyone worth her time.
+Dating is “hard” for her right now, and she can’t seem to meet anyone worth her time.

 “Selena feels like right now dating is not in the cards.
 She thinks that it is hard to find someone because of her celebrity and its hard to meet people organically.
 Plus she always thinks how it will be perceived to be with someone in the outside world.
 She hates being defined by the people she doesn’t know on who she dates or doesn’t date.
 She can’t hang out with anyone without it turning into something and she knows it scares away the chance of love because there are so many more layers to break through for any suitors that might want to be with her,” an insider told the outlet